 In everyday Nigerian parlance the word “combination”, regarding food, connotes meals that consist of unlikely combinations.
-Meals are essentially combinatorial products; chips and chicken; a stew made of vegetable oil, tomatoes, pepper, fish and condiments; pineapple fried in batter.
-People effortlessly appreciate these combinations as customary but others appear shocking and strange to them.
+Meals are essentially combinatorial products; chips and chicken; a stew made of vegetable oil, tomatoes, pepper, fish and condiments; or pineapple fried in batter.
+People without effort appreciate these combinations as customary, but others appear shocking and strange to them.

-Take a look at a meal of ‘kola nut and akamu’ (a.k.a. ogi, kunu or pap)!
-I have seen someone eat that and when I told some people about it they said maybe the guy was using it as a prescription of magical traditional medicine.
+Take a look at a meal of ‘kola nut and akamu’ (a.k.a. ogi, kunu or corn pap)!
+I have seen someone eat that and when I told some people about it, they said maybe the guy was using it as a prescription of magical traditional medicine.
 I have seen someone eat an ‘amala sandwich’ (bread, butter with a wrap of amala in the middle)!
-When I first saw an uncle of mine eat ‘bread and coconut’ I was shocked but a trial convinced me that it was not bad at all.
-Even ‘rice and yam’ with stew seems odd to many while millions of others eat it.
+The first time I saw an uncle of mine eating ‘bread and coconut’ I was shocked, but a trial convinced me that it was not bad at all.
+Even ‘rice and yam’ with stew seem odd to many while millions of other Nigerians eat it.

-I would not go into the cultural and historical reasons why certain “combinations” are eaten in Nigeria as meals today since that will generate unnecessarily ill-humour about ethnicity.
+I would not go into the cultural and historical reasons why certain “combinations” are eaten in Nigeria as meals today.
+Such may will generate unnecessary ill-humour about ethnicity.
 Health issues, the side-effects of medicines, alternative medicine prescriptions, peer pressure but perhaps most of all poverty are responsible for people eating combinations.
-I personally like ‘cheese and onion chocolate’ and ‘snail and chin chin’.
+I like ‘cheese and onion chocolate’ and ‘snail and chin chin’.

 Whatever the combination is, ‘Stella beer and bread’?
 I hail O!